sonos/dinghy/README.md

 ### Creating a certificate

+* Plug-in your iPhone (or the device you want to run test on).
 * Fire up XCode, and /create a new XCode project/.
 * Pick /iOS/, /Single view application/.
 * Options box: